top of page

 About the Movement work that I teach:

-My main mentor from 1997 up to his passing away in 2019, was the insightful, dedicated and extraordinary Suprapto Suryadarmo from Indonesia.
+Suprapto Suryadarm was my tecaher and mentor from 1997 up to his passing away in 2019.
 He gifted me a place on his list of teachers in 2003 and I was a participant on his only ever teacher's training course in Autumn of 2019 shortly before he passed away.
+I worked with him in the UK, Holland, Germany , Italy and Indonesia.

 I have also studied experiential anatomy, danced hundreds of hours of 5 Rhythms, and been inspired by some great teachers (Sandra Reeves, Caryn McHose, Andrea Olsen, Bonnie Bainbridge-Cohen) and have a certificate in Community dance.